THOMio2565/Slowrun/README.md

-# How to properly install the website:
+# How to install the website:

 - Open cmd